bids-standard/stats-models/specification/walkthrough.md

 An underappreciated assumption in multi-stage models is the grouping of image inputs into analysis units.
 In this example, we want to estimate a timeseries model for each `Run` separately, rather that concatenating all runs for each subject into one large model.

-In *BSM*, we explicitly define this grouping structure using the [GroupBy](_autosummary/bsmschema.models.Node.html#bsmschema.models.Node.GroupBy) key at every node.
+In *BSM*, we explicitly define this grouping structure using the {py:attr}`~bsmschema.models.Node.GroupBy` key at every node.
 For example, to specify that every run image should be fit to its own model, we specify:

 ```json